Two Category 4 hurricanes hit the same place in two weeks. That’s unheard of.

-The community of Puerto Cabezas, home to more than 60,000 people, has endured two major hurricane eyewalls, and some places have seen 120 to 140 mph wind gusts twice in two weeks.
+The community of Puerto Cabezas, home to more than 60,000 people, has endured two major hurricane eyewalls, and some places have seen 120- to 140-mph wind gusts twice in two weeks.
 If it sounds apocryphal, that’s because it’s virtually unprecedented.
 We combed through the books and turned up nothing like this before.

 “I suspect the answer may be [it is unprecedented] given the extremely close position and high intensity,” wrote Philip Klotzbach, a hurricane researcher and statistician at Colorado State University.